evkx/evkx.github.io/content/models/xpeng/g6/G6_AWD_Performance/_index.md

 ## Mobile App

 The XPENG G6 AWD Performance comes with a dedicated mobile app, available for both Android and iOS devices, allowing you to manage and monitor your vehicle remotely.
 The app offers a wide range of features designed to enhance your driving experience:

+- **Locate Your Vehicle:** Easily check the current location of your car.
+- **Preconditioning:** Preheat or cool your car before you start your journey for optimal comfort.
+- **Remote Parking:** Effortlessly control your car to park or exit a parking space remotely.
+- **Lock & Unlock:** Securely lock or unlock your car doors with a tap.
+- **Window Control:** Open and close the windows from anywhere.
+- **Find Your Car:** Trigger the horn or lights to help find your car in crowded areas.
+- **Route Planning:** Plan your route and send it directly to your car's navigation system.

 ## Lights